seguce92/laravel-repos/README.md

-## Introduction
-Mango Repo is an Eloquent Repository package that aims at bringing an easy to use and fluent API.
-Getting started with repository pattern can be quite overwhelming.
-This is especially true for newcomers to Eloquent who are getting the grasp of active record.
-Behind the scenes Mango Repo tries to use as much of the Eloquent API as possible and keeping things simple.

-## License
-Mango Repo is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ### Installation
-Install Mango Repo as you would with any other dependency managed by Composer:
+Install LaravelRepos as you would with any other dependency managed by Composer:

 ```bash
 $ composer require seguce92/laravel-repos
 ```

 ### Configuration
-After installing Mango repo all you need is to register the ```Seguce92\LaravelRepos\ServiceProvider``` in your `config/app.php` configuration file:
+After installing repo all you need is to register the ```Seguce92\LaravelRepos\ServiceProvider``` in your `config/app.php` configuration file:

 ```php
 'providers' => [